 Be creative.
 Stair walking, for instance, might also be a better way to boost your energy and mental focus than sipping a cup of coffee.
 It improves oxygen circulation throughout the body and increases energy-enhancing hormones like norepinephrine, epinephrine, and cortisol.
 It works important muscle groups that you might not reach through regular walking.

 More importantly, walking improves your blood sugar and thus increases insulin sensitivity, reversing prediabetes.
 In a 2016 Diabetologia study, researchers concluded that walking 11 miles every week (slightly more than 1.5 miles daily) can be as effective in reversing diabetes as a treatment plan incorporating weight loss, exercise, and dieting.

 Red raspberries may be just what the doctor prescribed if you have prediabetes.
-According to a 2019 study conducted by scientists at the Clinical Nutrition Research Center at the Illinois Institute of Technology, people who consumed frozen red raspberries showed lower blood sugar, lower insulin, and for those who had a full two cups of frozen berries, lower triglycerides after a high carb, moderate fat meal.
-Raspberries may be hugely beneficial for patients with prediabetes, insulin resistance, and type-2 diabetes.
+According to a 2019 study conducted by scientists at the Clinical Nutrition Research Center at the Illinois Institute of Technology, people who consumed frozen red raspberries showed lower blood sugar and lower insulin.
+And for those who had a full two cups of frozen berries, they found lower triglycerides after a high carb, moderate fat meal.
+Raspberries may be beneficial for patients with prediabetes, insulin resistance, and type-2 diabetes.